manasa-kalluru/react_foodApp/README.md

 ## Microservices
 - Monoliths have APIs,UIs,Authentication,DAtabase and other aspects all in one project and any change done in any part needs a complete deployment of all
 - Microservices have different services for diff jobs which combined together forms a big application.
-- This is separation of concerns or single responsibility principle where each service has its own job.
+- This is separation of concerns or **single responsibility** principle where each service has its own job.
+- benefits- Reusable, Testable, Maintainable code.

 ## Rendering
 - page loads -> API is called => Renders